-When does Ramadan begin in 2018? | EarthSky.org
+When does Ramadan begin in 2019? | EarthSky.org

 I haven’t heard of anyone besting Stephen’s record, so let’s assume 15 hours and 32 minutes is the record for the youngest moon.

-Will it be possible to see a young moon after sunset on May 15 from the Middle East?
-No. Let’s use Dubai in the United Arab Emirates as an example.
-Dubai is 4 hours ahead of UTC.
-New moon is 11:48 UTC (translate to your time) on May 15; so the new moon comes at 15:48 (3:48 p.m.) on Tuesday in Dubai.
-At sunset that evening (6:56 p.m.), as seen from Dubai, the moon will be only three hours old, invisible in the sun’s glare.
-And in fact, Dubai is one of the places where it’s been announced that the UAE’s moon-sighting committee will meet on May 15 to decide the start date of Ramadan.
+Will it be possible to see a young moon after sunset on May 5 from the Middle East?
+With the eye alone, probably not, but with optical aid, maybe.
+Let’s use Dubai in the United Arab Emirates (UAE) as an example.
+Dubai is four hours ahead of UTC.
+New moon is 22:45 UTC on May 4; so the new moon comes at 02:45 a.m. on May 5 in Dubai.
+At sunset that evening (6:51 p.m.), as seen from Dubai, the moon will be about 18 hours old.
+I’ve seen an 18-hour-old moon with the eye alone – once, in all my 40-plus years of stargazing – under extremely pristine conditions, from the catwalk of a major astronomical observatory.
+It was very ghostly and hard to see!
+But I did see it without optical aid.
+It can be done, and springtime is the best time of year to do it (because, in spring, young moons are more directly above the sunset, instead of to one side of it).

-How about London?
-No. At sunset on May 15, the moon will be a few hours older than it will be at sunset in Dubai, but not old enough to be visible to the eye after sunset.

-Let’s keep going west.
-How about somewhere in North America?
-Consider Pacific Daylight Time, which is 7 hours behind UTC.
-New moon happens in Los Angeles, for instance, at 4:48 a.m.
-Pacific Daylight Time on Tuesday, May 15 (11:48 UTC – 7 = 4:48 a.m.).
-The sun sets in Los Angeles at 7:48 p.m. on May 15.
-Thus at sunset on May 15 – as seen from Los Angeles – the moon will be 15 hours old.
-Remember … 15 hours and 32 minutes is the record youngest moon.
-That record has been around since 1990.
-It’s doubtful it’ll be broken from the contiguous U.S. states on May 15 … but presumably it’s possible.

-The best place to attempt to catch sight of the young moon on May 15 will be an island in the Pacific Ocean.
-Honolulu, Hawaii – for example – is 10 hours behind UTC.
-So new moon happens on May 15 at 1:48 a.m. for Honolulu.
-The sun sets at 7:03 p.m. on May 15.
-On that evening, after sunset, the moon will be about 17 hours old and possible to see, though extremely challenging.
-You would need a very clear sky after sunset, all the way to the western horizon.
-You would want binoculars to scan along the horizon for the moon; once you spot it, try taking the binoculars away and viewing the moon with the eye alone.
-I saw an 18-hour moon once.
-It was buried in deep and bright twilight, very ghostly in appearance.
-Not sure I would have spotted it if I hadn’t been standing in a high place with perfect viewing conditions, scanning for this slimmest of crescents with binoculars.
+The best place to attempt to catch sight of the young moon on May 5 with the unaided eye will be an island in the Pacific Ocean.
+Honolulu, Hawaii, for example, is 10 hours behind UTC.
+So new moon happens on May 4 at 12:45 p.m. for Honolulu.
+The next day, May 5, the sun sets at 6:58 p.m.
+On that evening, after sunset, the moon will be about 30 hours old and fairly easily visible.

 And – as Earth spins under the sky, and the moon moves in orbit, putting distance between itself and our line of sight to the sun – the moon will get easier and easier to see.
-It should most definitely be possible to see the moon from India or the Middle East on May 16, assuming you have excellent sky conditions.
+It should be possible to see the moon from India or the Middle East on May 6, assuming you have excellent sky conditions.

 Ramadan, for observant Muslims, is a time of fasting, prayer and charitable giving.
 Here is a beautiful poem about Ramadan, by Rumi, a 13th-century Persian poet and mystic: